mdkinney/edk2-email-archive-webhook/Readme.md

 * Make time period that logs are cleared configurable per repository

+* Auto clear log entries older than configured time period.

 * Update database to auto update if fields or models are added/removed/renamed.

+* When adding a new repo or updating an existing repo, generate ping event to validate WebhookSecret value is correct.

+            # Generate a ping from GitHub to the webhook listener
+            Hub = Github (self.GithubToken.data)
+            HubRepo = Hub.get_repo(self.GithubRepo.data)
+            for hook in HubRepo.get_hooks():
+                hook.ping()

 * See if order of operations can be changed to collect all information required to perform all local git operations at same time making lock on repo directory